Rogue traders and doorstep crime

 Dealing with cold callers

-We advise that you don't answer the door to anyone you're not expecting - but if you do, just say no. Tell them you have a friend or relative that helps you.
+We advise that you don't answer the door to anyone you're not expecting - but if you do, just say no. Tell them you have a friend or relative that helps you, or that you don't need whatever you are offering and close the door.
 If they persist, tell them to leave or you'll call the police.
 Make sure you have a security chain on your door and always use it.
-You may be able to get one fitted free by police crime prevention or victim support.
+You can find advice on keeping your home safe on the Victim Support website.

 Don't be fooled by dodgy sales talk such as: